stitchdata/docs/_api-files/embedding-api/documentation/authentication.md

           - title: "Send the user to Stitch"
             anchor: "authentication--send-user-to-stitch"
             content: |
-              To initiate the authorization flow, the user will click a link to Stitch that includes your application's API client ID:
+              To initiate the authorization flow, the user will click a link to Stitch that includes your application's API client ID.
+This is the `partner_id` you obtained when you registered your application:

               ```shell
               https://app.stitchdata.com/oauth/authorization?client_id={CLIENT_ID}